Ford Bronco: 1966 Bronco Dune Duster

 A special, customized version of Ford Division's 1966 Bronco, the Dune Duster, will be displayed at the Detroit Auto Show from November 27 through December 5.
 The utility/sports-type vehicle was designed in Ford's Styling Center in Dearborn and built by Parris Kustom in North Hollywood, California.
 Exterior paint is a specially formulated Golden Saddle Pearl and modifications include an NHRA-approved roll bar with integral headrests, a windshield designed to complement the contour of the roll bar, walnut appliques on the rear side panels and exposed chrome exhaust pipes.
 Custom interior appointments include a walnut steering wheel and front bucket seats with russet suede bolsters and perforated leather cushions and seatbacks.
 The instrument panel is trimmed with suede padding and outfitted with walnut-trimmed control knobs.
 Jump seats have been added to the rear compartment over the wheels and a tonneau cover for rear compartment protection was added for attachment with quick-fastening snaps.

 1970 Bronco Wildflower

-For 1970, Ford re-dressed the Dune Duster as the Wildflower:
+For 1970, Ford re-dressed the Dune Duster as the Wildflower, customized with luxury and safety features in addition to a "multi-colored paint treatment."

-The Wildflower, a specially customized version of Ford Division's popular four-wheel-drive Bronco, is sure to be one of the most colorful show cars on display at automobile shows this year.
-The unique vehicle, planned in Ford's Design Center in Dearborn, Mich., was extensively modified, inside and out, to achieve a lively carefree appearance with added luxury and safety features.
-The dominant exterior characteristic of the Wildflower is the lively multi-colored paint treatment.
-The psychedelic design of blues, yellows and reds is topped off by a pink grille.